top of page

 • An incomplete injury means that some nerve signals do travel past the level of the injury, so some sensation and muscle function is preserved

-Symptoms of SCI
+Symptoms of Spinal Cord Injuries

 • Loss of or changes in sensation